MYCO SPRING SEMESTER 2018

 MYCO engenders and instills creativity, artistry, and collaboration through the special, intimate medium of chamber music.
 Our mission is to nurture students as creative thinkers and problem solvers, as individuals who can call upon their MYCO experiences even in "non-musical" situations.
 Our mission is to foster artistry in young musicians at MYCO, to encourage not only the instrumental excellence that chamber music demands, but to instill an understanding of color, shape, musical gesture, and how to achieve a meaningful musical performance as a group.
 Our mission is to reveal the benefits of collaboration; for students to listen, to react, to breathe together, to know one another's point of view, and to make music from side to side and person to person rather than from the top down.
 Even within our larger Chamber Orchestra and Piano Seminar groups, students will learn the intricacies of ensemble skills through modes of listening and empathic understanding.

 The tenets of creativity, artistry, and collaboration also lead students to discover new paths to parts of the musical world they may not have previously considered.
 MYCO is the Triangle's leader, not only in advanced and high-level chamber music performance, but in providing young classical musicians with experiences in improvisation, new music, and historically informed performance.
-This semester, we include an Improv Workshop with cellist Alex Ezerman of UNCG, a New Virtuosity workshop with violinist Tom Chiu of the internationally noted Flux Quartet, and masterclasses with cellist and chamber musician Gwen Krosnick as well as others.
+This semester, we include a New Virtuosity workshop with violinist Tom Chiu of the internationally noted Flux Quartet, a Baroque project with members of the acclaimed NY-based group The Sebastians and masterclasses with pianist Keiko Sekino, cellist Emanuel Gruber and others.

 As is evident, MYCO offers wonderful musical opportunities to all participants within a supportive and inspiring atmosphere.
 As Artistic Directors, we will continue to make it our primary mission to provide MYCO participants with experiences that challenge and encourage them to grow as musicians and individuals through practicing creativity, artistry, and collaboration.